artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

    adjust it here for better results.
 Values include: Audio, Image, Video, Text, and Other.
 For more information on filter facets in AtoM, see:
    :ref:`recurring-facet-filters`.
+5. You can also add latitude and longitude values to the Master digital object's metadata for basic geolocation support.
+This can configured to display a dynamic Google map in AtoM - for more information, see below:

+   * :ref:`digital-object-map`

 Edit reference and thumbnail representations
 --------------------------------------------

-5. If you wish to use a different image as the :term:`thumbnail` or :term:`reference <reference display copy>` version this is also performed from the Edit digital object screen.
+6. If you wish to use a different image as the :term:`thumbnail` or :term:`reference <reference display copy>` version this is also performed from the Edit digital object screen.
 First click delete in Reference representation or Thumbnail area.